 Where to manage your domain

-Your domain is managed at your domain registrar—the company where you purchased it.
-Common registrars include:
+Your domain is managed at your domain registrar, the company you purchased your domain from.
+These are regularly used registrars like:

 - GoDaddy